 The Web server obviously needs to have the SSL protocols installed and it will only work compatible browsers.
 These days, most browsers do support SSL, but, in particular, some versions of AOL's browser don't and many of the browsers outside of the USA do not support the strongest encryption standards using long key lengths.
 Some older browsers also need minor updates to make them work.
 You will also see mentions above of digital certificates.
 These are important to your customer as they are the way he ensures that he is sending to the right person/firm - it is no use sending the highly encrypted details of ones credit card if it is straight to an imposter. these Digital Certificates for SSL transactions are provided by a number of bodies who carry out stringent checks to authenticate the firm -The ultimate result of SSl and Digital Certificates is safe on-line transactions that protect customers and your business where customers have confidence that they are sending their personal information to a legitimate business and not an impostor in a way that ensures that information cannot be viewed if it is intercepted by unauthorized parties or altered on route.

 Setting up SSL on a server is quite complex, expensive and time consuming for a small firm and the bodies issuing Digital Certificates for SSL often insist that they are installed on dedicated (not shared) servers which is even more expensive.
 A number of hosting firms are getting round this by purchasing and installing a Digital Certificate and installing it on a dedicated server but allowing a number of sites to share access to the server for secure transactions.
 This does compromise security a little but the result is still good enough for credit card transactions.
-Other hosts such as Hypermart seem to have got round the dedicated server constraint and have a Digital Certificate and SSL installed on every server but have extra controls on accessing it - see the Report on Hypermart.
+Other hosts such as Hypermart seem to have got round the dedicated server constraint and have a Digital Certificate and SSL installed on every server but have extra controls on accessing it.
 The weak link is rarely in obtaining the data but is in storing it, accessing it and using it.